top of page

 -Avoid the expensive neighborhood parking by taking the T to Fenway Park.

--As mentioned before, a souvenir soda cup features unlimited refills throughout the season. –
+-As mentioned before, a souvenir soda cup features unlimited refills throughout the season.

 -Grabbing a bite to eat at one of the sausage carts that line the streets around Fenway Park enhances the Fenway experience and saves a few dollars.

 Fenway Park is a cashless facility.
-Even the ever-present Fenway hawkers are equipped with cashless point-of-sale devices.
+Even the ever-present Fenway hawkers are equipped with cashless point of sale devices.
 Fenway Park’s bag policy is less restrictive than other major league facilities, but check the ballpark website for particulars.

 Extras 5

 Any ballpark that has been in use for over a century is bound to have had a memorable moment or two on its resume.
 The Red Sox proudly display their best moments throughout the ballpark, in manners both obvious and subtle.
-New visitors to Fenway should earmark some extra time to take in as much of the ballpark as possible.
+New visitors to Fenway should schedule some extra time to take in as much of the ballpark as possible.

 Banners and plaques commemorating Red Sox pennants and World Series championships are present both inside and outside the ballpark.
 Flags honoring every Hall of Famer to play in Boston line the outside of the park along Van Ness Street.
 Red Sox retired numbers are hung along the right field façade and again along the outside of the ballpark.

-Located by Gate B on Van Ness Street are statues honoring Red Sox legends Ted Williams, Carl Yastrzemski, and “The Teammates” (Johnny Pesky, Bobby Doerr, Dom DiMaggio, and Ted Williams).
+Located by Gate B on Van Ness Street are statues honoring Red Sox legends Ted Williams, Carl Yastrzemski, and “The Teammates” (Johnny Pesky, Bobby Doerr, Dom DiMaggio and Ted Williams).

 The Green Monster, Pesky’s Pole, Wally and Tessie, Sweet Caroline, Fenway Franks, the Big Concourse, Patriots Day, Dirty Water, Fenway Farms, the Citgo Sign, Kenmore Square, Lego Papi, Lansdowne Street, the triangle, the bullpen buggy, the street vendors; the list of things to see and do at Fenway Park goes on and on…